DreamingInBinary/Swiftjective-C/_posts/2020-5-19-How-a-Feature-Ships.md

 For example, I want to ship every single feature with my ideal flow as I was able to this time: get the MVP done, add in "the sauce" and make sure you've considered any best in class additions.
 But it doesn't always work that way, and what doesn't ship today can always ship tomorrow.
 Thus, my unofficial tour of how Spend Stack becomes the proud parent of a new feature concludes!

 Until next time ✌️.

+[^1]: For Spend Stack, this was Siri Shortcuts.
+It hurt not to launch with them, it hurts more they still aren't there.
+But these are the choices we have to make as indies (for the record, hell or high water, shortcuts are coming).

 [1]: {{ site.url | append:"/Can-You-Learn-Design"}}
 [2]: https://www.scratch-paper.app